space-technologies-at-california/webapp/README.md

 You need Makefile for this to work.

+You also need to download Flask, https://pypi.org/project/Flask/.

 To run the app, type `make`.
 This will delete the `static/data/cache.json` file, restart the app, and open the browser for you to see the site

 If you don't see any changes you made, either clean your browser cache, or type `make clean` to delete `static/data/cache.json` file saved.

+After running `make`, you can refresh the page to see live changes (don't need to run `make` again).

 ### Update Website

 **First, always remember to PULL from ocf branch to get and merge the UPDATED database, before you make any changes locally to the database file, in case someone has updated information through web online portal.**

+***As of February 2022, master is the most updated and is to be used instead of ocf branch***

-Then, for new updates and features, always work a seaprate branch when making hcanges.
+Then, for new updates and features, always work a seaprate branch when making changes.
 For example, use the `development` branch.

 Type `make` to view changes locally to make sure everthing works.